New Zealand

 1. What tasks are the boots to perform?
 (Summer or Winter; valley or alpine; one to multi day trips; on tracks or wilderness terrain)

 2. Access Boots or Climbing Boots?
-Few boots fit both tasks and it’s worth noting that studies for the ’53 Everest Exp. found 1lb on the feet equaled 4lbs.
+Few boots fit both tasks and it’s worth noting that studies for the ’53 Everest Exp. found 1lb on the feet equalled 4lbs.
 On the back.
 I generally carry my climbing boots up long valley access tracks.

 3. ACCESS BOOTS - Base the model format selection on other boots already owned and used.
 (Once you find a good reliable brand and boot – consider buying a 2nd pair and rotating their use)